Skip to content

 num_spatial_dims: Number of spatial dimensions.

-radius: Radius for Manhattan distance to compute the Von Neumann neighborhood.
+radius: Manhattan distance defining the Von Neumann neighborhood extent.

 """